 Do I have to drink?

 At no point will you be forced or coerced to drink (some hashers don't drink at all).
 However, it might be encouraged at certain points; after all, we are known as a “drinking club with a running problem”.
-Water is (almost) always available at our stops if you just don’t want alcohol.
+Water should always be available at our stops if you just don’t want alcohol.
 Plus, we often tend to have other flaccid drinks in the coolers, like pop, LaCroix, and even non-alcoholic beer, but we don't guarantee it.
-Nondrinkers pay $5 instead of $7 Hash Cash.
+Nondrinkers don't need to pay hash cash.

 Wait, you drink BEFORE you run!?